-We have a Production Services Agreement with Molecular Medicine for the production of a chemical grade of our TAP adeno based vaccine for pre-clinical toxicology analysis.
-However, in August 2004, we ceased production of our clinical grade vaccine due to technical difficulties.
-Crucell is currently in the process of solving technical issues associated with production yields of the vaccine.
-Despite the technical difficulties we anticipate a clinical grade TAP based vaccine to be produced utilizing the adeno vector from Crucell or our in-house adeno virus vector to allow the company to meet its milestones for completing toxicology analysis by the end of the first quarter of fiscal 2006.
-We anticipate commencing clinical grade production of our oncology vaccine in July 2005.
+We have a Production Services Agreement with Molecular Medicine for the production of a Good Manufacturing Practices (GMP) grade TAP adeno based vaccine for pre-clinical toxicology analysis.
+However, in August 2004, we ceased production of one of our AdenoTAP vaccine candidates due to technical difficulties.
+The company has resolved technical issues for one of its AdenoTAP vaccine candidates and is currently in the process of assessing its productivity.
+Despite the technical difficulties we anticipate a clinical grade TAP based vaccine to be produced utilizing the adeno vector with the greatest productivity and to allow the company to meet its milestones for completing toxicology analysis by the end of the first quarter of fiscal 2006.
+We anticipate commencing clinical grade production of our oncology vaccine in October 2005.

-The company was in breach of its contractual obligations with Moleclar Medicine in respect of payments due for Phase I of the project.
+The company was in breach of its contractual obligations with Molecular Medicine in respect of payments of \$15,000 for Phase I of the project.
 The parties have agreed that advance payments that had been made for subsequent phases could be allocated to the Phase I deficiency so that all payments that were due under the PSA have now been paid in full and the company has a credit of approximately \$78,000 with Molecular Medicine to be applied towards future vaccine production.